With Richmen series Ramen machines,

 Perfectly knead and temper the sheet with the exact amount of pressure needed

-With even distribution of the applied pressure, you can fold the sheet into a thicker and stronger one before cutting, which makes it possible to create any type of noodles you want, e.g. chewy high water content noodles, or more granular and dry low water content noodles.
+With even distribution of applied pressure, you can fold the sheet into a thicker and stronger one before cutting, which makes it possible to create any type of noodles you want, e.g. chewy high water content noodles, or more granular and dry low water content noodles.

 The folding process strengthens the sheet, and the noodles cut from such dough are much less affected by overcooking.

-Letting the Sheet Rest (Second Aging Process)
+Letting the Dough sheet Rest (Second Aging Process)